 - Spending an excessive amount of time analyzing and critiquing how you acted in a social situation

 The signs and symptoms of social anxiety disorder can change over time and may intensify during periods of significant change or increased stress.
-While social anxiety disorder can feel very isolating, if you have it, you are not alone.
-Experts predict that nearly 15 million Americans have a social anxiety disorder, which typically has an onset during adolescence.

 5 Tips for Managing Social Anxiety